msalmonse/csv2/json.md

 **subTitle** (String)<br/>
 **Option:** `--subtitle`<br/>
-The sub-title attached to the SVG
+The sub-title attached to the Canvas or SVG

 **subTitleHeader** (Int **0**)<br/>
 **Option:** `--subheader`<br/>